akash-dasmondal/akash-dasmondal/README.md

 **Portfolio - https://capable-cactus-28606c.netlify.app/**

-**Wanna Know more about me Akina can help **
+**Wanna Know more about me ?
+Akina can help**

       🤖 How to Use Akina

          🔗 Click on the portfolio link

              👋 Akina will appear on the screen to assist you

                  💬 Click on the chat icon

                     ❓ Ask anything about Akash (projects, skills, experience)

                        🌐 Chat in English, Hindi, or Hinglish — sab chalega!

  ✨ That’s it — explore my portfolio through a conversation!

 **Live Projects URL - https://github.com/akash-dasmondal/AI-Native-Product-Portfolio**

 **What I Work On**

     **AI & Agentic Systems**

           - AI agents for automation and decision workflows, Multi-step systems with tool orchestration and intelligent execution

 **Platform & Infrastructure**

           - API-first platforms and distributed systems, Scalable architectures for high-volume, compliance-heavy ecosystems

 **AI Applications**

          - Document intelligence and data extraction, LLM-powered search and RAG workflows

 **How I Build**
  - Focus on working systems, not just concepts
  - Design for scale, reliability, and real-world constraints
  - Combine product thinking + system design + AI
  - Drive measurable business impact

 **About Me**

-- Product Manager with experience across BFSI, payments, healthcare, and data platforms, building 0→1 products into production-grade systems.
-- Strong focus on platform strategy, system thinking, and scalable impact.
+- Product Manager with experience across BFSI, payments, healthcare, and data platforms, building 0→1 products into production-grade systems.Strong focus on platform strategy, system thinking, and scalable impact.

 **Let’s Connect**